CBIIT/p2p-datasci/index.md

 * We will compile a list and help you find other NCI staff who are either learning the same topics or willing to guide you informally in your studies.

-Connect with others across NCI to help you learn data science skills or share your experience in data science at NCI to help others!
+### Connect with others across NCI to help you learn data science skills or share your experience in data science to help others!
 ---
 *Questions?
 Send us an email at [NCICBIITDataScienceTraining@mail.nih.gov](mailto:NCICBIITDataScienceTraining@mail.nih.gov).*